-My name is Ricardo Johnson, and I’m the current Resident Librarian at West Virginia University.
-I earned my Master of Arts in Library and Information Science from the University of Arizona, with a dual concentration in Academic Librarianship & Archives and Special Collections.
+My name is Ricardo Johnson, and I’m a PhD student in the Higher, Adult, and Lifelong Education (HALE) program at Michigan State University.
+I’m also a academic librarian with a Master of Arts in Library and Information Science degree from the University of Arizona.

 I also received a Graduate Certificate of Advanced Study in Archival Studies from the UA School of Information.
 Previously, I graduated magna cum laude with a Bachelor of Arts in Film Studies from the Herberger Institute for Design and the Arts at Arizona State University.